karrioapi/karrio/docs/index.md

 - **Unified API**: A standardized set of models representing the common shipping data (`Address`, `Parcel`, `Shipment`...)
 - **Intuitive API**: A library that abstracts and unifies the typical shipping API services (`Rating`, `Pickup`, `Tracking`...)
 - **Multi-carrier**: Integrate Purplship once and connect to multiple shipping carrier APIs
-- **Custom carrier**: A framework that reduces months of shipping carrier service integration to hours
+- **Custom carrier**: A framework to integrate a shipping carrier services within minutes

 *For a complete shipping management REST API with a dashboard checkout [purplship-server](https://github.com/PurplShip/purplship-server).*